Argentina's debt restructuring deal explained | DW | 04.08.2020

 Since the start of 2020, the country was careering toward its ninth sovereign default and the third of the last 20 years.
 It officially defaulted in May.

 The government has been negotiating with a group of large US investment firms, led by BlackRock, to which it owes billions, in an attempt to mitigate the latest crisis.
-According to The Wall Street Journal, which quotes people involved in the talks, a deal has been done.
+According to the Argentine government, a deal has been done.

 The three creditor groups are known as the Ad Hoc Group of Argentine Bondholders, the Exchange Bondholder group and the Argentina Creditor Committee.
 The negotiations have been over the restructuring of around $65 billion in debt which the Argentinean state owes to these and other bondholders.

-According to The Wall Street Journal, the investors have agreed to drop their defaulted bonds for new bonds, which will be paid back at under 55 cents of every dollar of the original value.
+The investors have agreed to drop their defaulted bonds for new bonds, which will be paid back at under 55 cents of every dollar of the original value.
 That means they will lose a significant amount of their original investments.

 The government had set a deadline of Tuesday, August 4 for a deal to be done.
 According to Bloomberg, the breakthrough reportedly came during a phone call between Argentinean Economy Minister Martin Guzman and BlackRock Managing Director Jennifer O'Neil over the weekend.